smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 We considered removing traits from these data types, however, the code-gen framework does not carry the necessary metadata to determine whether the data is the builder type of an output type or not.
 We conclude that we must avoid such a technical challenge to bring this RFC to life.

-## `fn set_fields` to allow users to use externally created `Input`s
+## `fn set_fields` to allow users to use externally created `Input`

-Currently, to set value to fluent builders, users must call setter methods for each field.
+Currently, to set the value to fluent builders, users must call setter methods for each field.
-SDK does not have a method that allows users use deserialized `Input` .
+SDK does not have a method that allows users to use deserialized `Input`.
 Thus, we add a new method `fn set_fields` to `Client` types.
-This method accepts inputs and replace all parameters that `Client` has with the new one.
+This method accepts inputs and replaces all parameters that `Client` has with the new one.

 ```rust
 pub fn set_fields(mut self, input_type: path::to::input_type) -> path::to::input_type {